The Ford Fiesta remained the most popular car model in Great Britain in 2011. The Ford Focus was the second most-sold car in the UK.

 The Volkswagen Golf improved from fifth to the fourth best-selling car in Great Britain in 2011.
 This was the VW Golf’s best position ever on the British market.
 The Golf gained from an increased popularity in diesel vehicles and was the most popular diesel car in Britain in 2011.

 The VW Polo slipped one rank position from last year despite selling a few hundred more cars in Britain in 2011.
-The BMW 3 Series maintained its position as the eight most popular car in Britain despite its image of exclusivity.
+The BMW 3 Series maintained its position as the eighth most popular car in Britain despite its image of exclusivity.

 The Nissan Qashqai gained a rank position with slightly more sales in 2011 while the Mini slipped one position by selling nearly 6,000 fewer cars in Britain compared to 2010.